Haverfordwest County A.F.C.: History

 In July 2022, former Swansea City and Hull City coach Tony Pennock was announced as Hayen's replacement.
 After a promising start to the 2022–23 season, a poor run of form due to a number of injuries to key players saw the team near the bottom of the Cymru Premier table, however a memorable 2–1 home win over high flying Connah's Quay in the final game of Phase One gave the team reason for optimism ahead of Phase Two.
 During Phase Two, an upturn in form saw an end of season seven game unbeaten run lead the team to finishing in a Europa Conference League play off spot.
 Haverfordwest met Cardiff Met at Cyncoed Campus in the play off semi final, a tight and cagey affair saw Haverfordwest as the eventual winners on penalties, with goalkeeper Zac Jones the hero, saving a penalty during regular time, and two in the shootout.
 The play off final against Newtown A.F.C saw the league's highest attendance for the season, with 1,826 fans there to witness another penalty shootout.
 Corey Shephard scored the winner for the second successive 4-3 penalty win for Haverfordwest, sending them into the first round of qualification for the Europa Conference League.
 It was the first time since 2004 the club had qualified for Europe, and only the second time in their history.

 In June 2023 the club pulled off another impressive transfer coup, announcing the signing of former Chelsea and Fulham academy player, and England youth international Martell Taylor-Crossdale.
 July 2023 saw another major coup, when the club managed to secure the signing of Maltese international Luke Tabone for an undisclosed fee from Gżira United.

+On April 17, 2026, Haverfordwest County announced an "exciting" hybrid first-team model, where some players would be selected to have full-time contracts whilst the rest would remain semi-pro.